aws/aws-cdk/docs/src/getting-started.rst

 command-line toolkit and language bindings.

-`AWS CLI <https://aws.amazon.com/cli>`_ - recommended in general, and can be used to setup the :ref:`credentials <credentials>` for your AWS account.
+`AWS CLI <https://aws.amazon.com/cli>`_ - recommended in general, and can be used to setup the credentials and region for your AWS account, which must be specified to use the toolkit.
+See :ref:`credentials <credentials>` for information on using the AWS CLI to set your credentials.

 Install the command-line toolkit
 --------------------------------